katzemelli/rag_melissa/README.md

 # rag

-how to use rag with ollama
+how to use rag with ollama.

+Based on Matt Williams tutorial at https://github.com/technovangelist/videoprojects

 **Requirements:**